 5. Superhero or Space Hog

 It is one of the uncommon sleeping positions for the couple.
-Also called as the starfish or space-hog position, superhero sleeping posture has one partner taking over the bed while the other staying somewhere on the side or struggling to fit in.
+Also called the starfish or space-hog position, superhero sleeping posture has one partner snoozing and taking over the bed while the other staying somewhere on the side or struggling to fit in.
 If the other person is comfortable with the partner’s dominating posture, it could mean he or she is adjustable.
 Also, it could mean that the partner taking the entire space is selfish or not considerate of the other partner’s needs.

 6. Unraveling Knot